OffchainLabs/cargo-stylus/README.md

 **cargo stylus check**

 Instruments a Rust project using Stylus.
 This command runs compiled WASM code through Stylus instrumentation checks and reports any failures.
-It **verifies the contract can compile onchain** by making an eth_call to a Arbitrum chain RPC endpoint.
+It **verifies the contract can compile onchain** by making an eth_call to an Arbitrum chain RPC endpoint.

 ```
 Usage: cargo stylus check [OPTIONS]